4th May 2021 Andrew Wildey

 “Right from the beginning you knew this was different”

-“28 Days Later” is often attributed for reinvigorating the zombie movie genre through the introduction of the “running zombie”, which has become a staple in pretty much every zombie since such including “Dawn of the Dead” (2004), “REC“(2007), “World War Z” (2013), “Train to Busan” (2016) and many more.
-However, whilst the film did indeed popularise the running zombie, it had in fact already been done as far back as Umberto Lenzi’s “Nightmare City” (1980).
-When “28 Days Later” was originally released in 2002 I was working around Wembley and remember seeing the billboards up with their bold, graphic, red and black biohazard look.
-I first saw the film fresh, meaning I hadn’t seen a single preview or trailer, so went in with no expectations whatsoever.
+When 28 Days Later was originally released in 2002 I was working around Wembley and remember seeing the billboards up with their bold, graphic, red and black biohazard stencil look.
+I first saw the film fresh, having seen not a single preview or trailer, so went in with no expectations whatsoever.
 What struck me most from the outset was how much closer the film felt than anything like it before.
 It was set on the very streets where we’d go to clubs like The End just off Tottenham Court Road, where Jim would set off the alarm of an abandoned car (pictured above).
 The film also had a very authentic British feel to it.
-Unlike the wooden, middle class, rom-com guff of Richard Curtis, “28 Days Later” was raw and aggressive and something I could truly envision on the streets of London.
+Unlike the wooden, middle-class, rom-com guff of Richard Curtis, 28 Days Later was raw and aggressive and something I could truly envision on the streets of London.
+In fact, it is one of very few films that actually depicts London authentically.
+The only others I can think of are ‘The Day the Earth Caught Fire‘ (1961), ‘Withnail and I‘ (1987), ‘Tony London Serial Killer‘ (2009) and ‘Skyfall‘ (2012).

 “It was coming in through your windows”

-The inclusion of a handheld DV camera gives the production as a whole a hit of “The Blair Witch Project” (1999) effect, where camera shake can be used to energise a scene and the lo-fi quality provides a more real world visual experience.
-The JJ Abrams produced monster movie “Cloverfield” (2008) owes a debut to Dod Mantle’s work in this respect and most certainly the events of 9/11.
-Digital cameras produce more jagged visual artefacts compared to softer 35mm film and this is used to incredible effect in the scene where the infected attack Jim’s house, with the fragments of a smashing window seem razor sharp and every splatter of blood feels all the more visceral.
-The final element that perfects the violence of the imagery is the frame rate/shutter speed.
-By shooting at double the ordinary 25fps/50shutter, the image loses the smooth blur we normally associate with movies and achieves an even more sharp and subtle stroboscopic look.
-The culmination of this technical approach has outstanding effect with Private Mailer’s brutal rampage in the final act.
+The inclusion of a handheld DV camera gives the production as a whole a hit of The Blair Witch Project (1999) effect, where camera shake can be used to energise a scene and the lo-fi quality provides a more real-world visual experience.
+The JJ Abrams-produced monster movie “Cloverfield” (2008) owes a debut to Dod Mantle’s work in this respect.
+Digital cameras produce more jagged visual artefacts compared to softer 35mm film and this is used to incredible effect in the scene where the infected attack Jim’s house, with the fragments of a smashing window seeming razor sharp and every splatter of blood feels all the more visceral.
+The final element that perfects the violence of the imagery is the shutter speed.
+By shooting at high shutter speed the image loses the smooth blur we normally associate with movies and it achieves an even more sharp and subtle stroboscopic look.
+The culmination of this technical approach has an outstanding effect with Private Mailer’s brutal rampage in the final act.

 “You’ll never hear another piece of original music”